indimail/indimail-mta/README.md

 # Source Compiling/Linking

 The steps below give instructions on building from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the same package can be deployed on multiple hosts.
-To generate RPM packages for all components refer to [CREATE-Packages.md](https://github.com/mbhangui/indimail-mta/blob/master/.github/CREATE-Packages.md)
+To generate RPM packages for all components refer to [Binary Packages](.github/CREATE-Packages.md)

 You can also use docker / podman images to deploy indimail-mta.
 Look at the chapter `# Docker / Podman Repository` below on how to do that.
 The big advantage of using a docker / podman image is you can change your configuration with the `docker commit ..` or `podman commit` to save your entire build and deploy the exact configuration on multiple hosts.